Family Social Science

-Financing Long Term Care.
-Unbiased, research-based information and decision-making tools about long term care risk, costs, and financing alternatives.
+Financing Long Term Care: A Resource Center for Families: Unbiased, research-based information and decision-making tools about long term care risk, costs, and financing alternatives.

 Matzek, A. & M.S.
-Stum. (in press).
-“Couples managing the risk of financing long term care” Journal of Family & Economic Issues.
+Stum.
+(2012).
+“Couples managing the risk of financing long term care.”
+Journal of Family & Economic Issues.

 Matzek, M. & M.S.
 Stum.
 (2010).
 Are consumers vulnerable to low long term care knowledge?
 Family and Consumer Sciences Research Journal.
 38(4), 410-434.

 Stum, M. (2008).
 Group Long Term Care Insurance: Decision Making Factors and Implications for Financing Long Term Care.
 Journal of Aging and Social Policy.
 29(2); 165-181.

 Schaber, P. & M. Stum.
 (2007).
 Factors impacting group long term care insurance enrollment decisions.
 Journal of Family and Economic Issues.
 28(2), 189-205.